CBC-UCONN/RADseq_tutorial/01a_Lacewings_preprocess.md

 <img src="/img/sbfI.png" alt="SbfI cut site" width="300"/>

-we expect to see the sequence `TGCAGG`.
+and separates the red from the gray fragment, we expect to see the sequence `TGCAGG`.
 Following that, sequences should be highly variable.

 So the first 11 bases of each sequence should look like this:

 <img src="/img/seq_start.png" alt="Starting sequence" width="315"/>

-Here, sample-specific 5bp barcodes represented by orange `X's`, the 6bp remainder of the SbfI cut site are red nucleotides, and the following template sequence as a purple `...`
+Here, sample-specific 5bp barcodes represented by orange `X`'s, the 6bp remainder of the SbfI cut site as red nucleotides, and the following template sequence as a purple `...`

 We can test this assumption by exploring the raw data a little bit.

 We haven't talked about the data format, yet, so first we'll do that.
 Our sequence data are in [fastq format](https://en.wikipedia.org/wiki/FASTQ_format).
 In fastq, each sequence is represented by 4 lines.
 The first line is the sequence name and always begins with "@".
 The second is the nucleotide sequence.
 The third is a comment line, which always begins with "+" and in almost all cases, is otherwise blank.
 The fourth line contains [phred-scaled base qualities](https://en.wikipedia.org/wiki/Phred_quality_score), which represent the confidence the sequencer has in its base calls.
-They are encoded in ASCII characters.
+They are [encoded as ASCII characters](https://drive5.com/usearch/manual/quality_score.html).

 Here are 3 example fastq records: